wowjinxy/libPorpoise/README.md

-# Porpoise SDK
+# libPorpoise

 A drop-in replacement for the GameCube/Wii SDK designed for PC ports.

 ## Overview

-Porpoise SDK provides a compatibility layer that allows GameCube and Wii games to be ported to PC with minimal code changes.
+libPorpoise provides a compatibility layer that allows GameCube and Wii games to be ported to PC with minimal code changes.
 By replicating the original SDK's API surface, developers can port their games while maintaining the same programming model.

 ## Features